Martyn Richard Jones

 Having no Plan B is bad, having no Plan A is unforgiveable.
 As it is, the only person who had a clear Brexit strategy wasn’t even in Westminster.
 It was Nicola Sturgeon of the SNP.
 Go figure.

 Finally, my worst case management leadership scenario sees lions being led by donkeys.
 Brexit is an absolute disaster.
-It is donkeys being led by donkeys.
+It is donkeys being led by clowns.

 Many thanks for reading.